ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.14.3.(1/2) Lambda@Edge

-- Permits to run lightweight Labda functions at Edge Locations
+- Permits to run lightweight Lambda functions at Edge Locations
  - Adjust data between Viewer & Origin
  - Only Node.JS and Python are supported
  - Only AWS Public Space is supported (NO VPC resources accessible)